Love one another as I have loved you’ (John 13: 34-35) helping each other to reach for the stars.

 Role: Vice Chair of Governors, elected by parents/carers

-I was appointed as Parent Governor at the end of March 2018.
+I was first appointed as Parent Governor at the end of March 2018 before being appointed as the Local Authority Governor.
 I am committed to supporting my fellow Governors in achieving the best for our children and contribute to the continuation of progress in our School.
 I also want to be able to represent the views of our parents and provide the necessary support to our incredible teaching staff who, day after day, strive to deliver exceptional quality teaching to our children.

 I currently work for Buckinghamshire Council as a HR Consultant supporting Buckinghamshire Schools and internal services on the application and interpretation of HR policies.
 This also includes developing key locations strategies to improve employee retention, up skill and manage workforce productivity and reduce absence.